Micro-Influencer: Marketing to Generation Jones & Boomers

 Hello there, my name is Faith and I am the founder of XYUandBEYOND: Feasting on Culture travel blog and website.
-I am a young (59) boomer on the tail end of the boomer revolution.
+I am a young (63) Generation Jones on the tail end of the boomer revolution.
 We have changed society dramatically and as a niche group, we are now changing the face of travel and experiences for people our age.
 I am the target audience – I am a micro-influencer who specializes in marketing to boomers and gen X.

 The majority of my site visitors (over 60%) are age 35 and up, 75% female and dominantly US-based.
 With this link, you can see my current stats from GA and take a look at an overview depending on the dates you input.

 Since the birth of this website in 2016 when it was started as a way to keep in touch with friends and family in Canada.
-XYUandBEYOND has grown from around 12 viewers to over 55,000 visitors a month.
+XYUandBEYOND has grown from around 12 viewers to over a million visitors.
 Being new to the whole business of blogging I didn’t even have Google Analytics installed properly for months.

-Media Post says this about Boomer and Gen-X Women:
+Media Post says this about Generation Jones, Boomer and Gen-X Women:

 “When we divided respondents by age, we saw that the qualities that differentiate Gen-X and Boomer women from Millennials continue to change as they age.